abhirajadhikary06/EcoMate/README.md

 - 🛍️ **Eco-Friendly Products** – A curated selection of sustainable and environmentally friendly products.
 - 🔍 **Advanced Search & Filters** – Easily find products based on categories, ratings, and eco-certifications.
-- 🛒 **Shopping Cart & Checkout** – Seamless buying experience with secure payment options.
+- 🛒 **Shopping Checkout** – Seamless buying experience with secure payment options.
 - 🌍 **Carbon Footprint Tracker** – Track the environmental impact of your purchases.
-- 🛠 **Admin Panel** – Manage products, users, and orders efficiently.

 ## Installation